networkservicemesh/deployments-k8s/examples/heal/remote-forwarder-death/README.md

-# Test kernel to vxlan to kernel connection
+# Test remote Forwarder death

-This example shows that NSC and NSE on the different nodes could find and work with each other.
+This example shows that NSM keeps working after the remote Forwarder death.

 NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
 Forwarders are using the `vxlan` mechanism to connect with each other.